nreese/enhanced_tilemap/geoserver.md

 View the page http://localhost:8080/geoserver/web/wicket/bookmarkable/org.geoserver.web.data.store.NewDataPage and ensure that Elasticsearch is an option under Vector Data Source.

 ## Setting up a WMS layer
-Must be logged in as admin and have elasticsearch 2.2 instance running on the standard ports with an index containing a top level field with either a geo_point or geo_shape type.
+Must have elasticsearch 2.2 instance running on the standard ports with an index containing a top level field with either a geo_point or geo_shape type.

 ### Login as admin
 username: admin